 Troop aggregates thousands of data points to help meeting planners select event destinations based on objective intelligence rather than opinion.
 The platform bases destination selection on cost, travel time, ease of travel, visa requirements, carbon footprint, and security risk.
 This is a smart play with team travel on the rise.
 Of course, TripActions customers already have access to a similar but even more customizable platform with the new Team Travel feature.

 Through its modern technology, TripActions increases traveler satisfaction and adoption, drives safety and compliance, and makes T&E programs more efficient and cost-effective.
 Finance and HR leaders gain invaluable insights with real-time data and control over spend.
-In the past year alone, the TripActions team has relentlessly innovated, introducing new features and products including Team Travel, the Sustainability Suite, the Return to Travel Suite, and Enterprise Edition—all to provide the best experience for our customers.
+Request a demo.